 Police Use of Force

-called to disperse an unlawful assembly or to ensure the enforcement of a judgment or judicial warrant, can use force if violence or assault is taken against them or if they cannot otherwise defend the ground they occupy positions or whose custody is entrusted to them.
+called to disperse an unlawful assembly or to ensure the enforcement of a judgment or judicial warrant, can use force if they are assaulted or if they cannot otherwise defend the ground they occupy or safeguard persons whose custody is entrusted to them.
 In other cases, the crowd dissipated by force after the prefect or sub-prefect, the mayor or one of his deputies, a police commissioner or other bearer police officer insignia of his office:

 I. has announced his presence by an audible or light signal as to effectively warn individuals constituting the crowd;